Marc Wadsworth: Comment about Labour MP and expulsion from Labour Party

 Wadsworth responded on the radio that he did not know Smeeth was Jewish.
 He said he regretted that Smeeth felt offended but that he had been expelled from the Labour Party based solely on media reports.
 At the time of his expulsion, he had been a member of the Labour Party for one month, having resigned his membership in 2003 in protest against the Iraq War.
 After receiving a letter from Wadsworth's lawyer, Harriet Wistrich, Labour changed this to a suspension.

-On 4 July, Corbyn was asked about Wadsworth in a Parliamentary Select Committee hearing, and called Wadsworth's comments about Smeeth wrong and inappropriate but refused to declare them racist or anti-semitic without clarifying the details.
+On 4 July, Corbyn was asked about Wadsworth in a Parliamentary Select Committee hearing, and called Wadsworth's comments about Smeeth wrong and inappropriate but refused to declare them racist or antisemitic without clarifying the details.
 On 7 July, The Jewish Chronicle reported quotes from an interview with Chakrabarti indicating she thought Wadsworth had engaged in the kind of behaviour that the Inquiry report was needed to address, and that she had admonished him for this at the time.
 Wadsworth says she never told him she thought he was being antisemitic.
 On 8 July, the National Union of Journalists announced that Wadsworth had been elected as chairman of its Black Members Council (BMC), adding that the BMC fully supported him after the media had "slanderously accused him of anti-semitism".